Some results on more flexible versions of Graph Motif: Using modularity

 \subsection{Algorithms for the decision problem}

 Even if the problem is hard under strong restrictions, the modular decomposition tree is a useful structure to design efficient algorithms.
-More precisely, we show in the sequel that \pmogm is in the $\fpt$ class when the parameter is the size of the solution, with a better complexity than for \pegm when the motif is a multiset.
-As a corollary, we show that the problem can be solved in polynomial time if the number of colors is bounded.
+More precisely, we show in the sequel that \pmogm is in the $\fpt$ class when the parameter is the size of the solution.
+As a corollary, we show that the problem can be solved in polynomial time if the number of colors is bounded, or more generally, that \pmogm is in $\fpt$ when parameterized by $(k,|C|)$.
 Moreover, \pmogm is still in the $\fpt$ class if a set of colors is associated to each node of the graph.

-Let us first observe that asking for a strong module instead of any module in the definition of \pmogm leads to a linear algorithm.
+Let us first observe that asking for a strong module instead of any module in the definition of \pmogm leads to a trivial linear algorithm.
 Indeed, one can just browse $\T(G)$ and test if the set of colors for each strong module is equal to the motif.

 Let us now show an algorithm with a time complexity of $\bigos(2^k)$, where $k$ is the size of the solution, for \pmogm, even if the motif is a multiset.
-To the best of our knowledge, we do not know an algorithm with a time complexity lower than $\bigos(4^k)$ for \pegm when the motif is a multiset.